 Is It Worth It?

 If taking a pill could magically and permanently increase the size of your penis they would sell for thousands of dollars.
-While there are legitimate herbal aphrodisiacs, Magna RX is not one of them.
+While there are legitimate herbal aphrodisiacs such as Vigrx Plus for men, Magna RX is not one of them.